saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 From the callee code these methods look like an access to this property: `A().isEmpty = true` for setter and `A().isEmpty` for getter.
-But in all cases it is very confusing when `get` and `set` are overriden for a developer who uses this particular class.
+But in all cases it is very confusing when `get` and `set` are overridden for a developer who uses this particular class.
 Developer expects to get the value of the property, but receives some unknown value and some extra side effect hidden by the custom getter/setter.
 Use extra functions for it instead.